Best daily deals

 The JBL Charge 5 is still a great buy in 2024.

 The JBL Charge 5 is an excellent buy when it comes to outdoor-oriented portable Bluetooth speakers.
-It has decent sound, which you can personalize through the JBL portable app.
-It’s well-built and ready to take on the great outdoors, and it has excellent battery life.
-What else do you need to keep the party going?
+It’s rugged, offers decent sound, which you can now personalize via the JBL Portable app, has excellent battery life, and can charge a device or two in the field if you’re in a pinch.
+You can throw this one in your backpack without worry.
+What else do you need to keep your next outdoor party going?

 JBL Charge 5